-Short-Term Reliability Process Solution in accordance with Sections 38.25.3, and

-38.25.5 through 38.25.7 of Appendix B of this Attachment FF.
-It shall also

-Attachment FF. - 38.4.4 Short-Term Reliability Process Solutions proposed under this Section 38.4 shall strive to be compatible with permanent market-based solutions and regulated solutions identified in the CSPP, as applicable.
-A permanent regulated solution may proceed in parallel with an interim solution selected in this Attachment FF. - 38.4.5 The ISO may disclose to Market Participants and other interested parties the Short-Term Reliability Process Solution and plans proposed pursuant to this Section 38.4; provided, however, that the ISO will maintain as confidential the following information if designated as "Confidential Information": (i) a Responsible Transmission Owner's conceptual permanent solution, except for its proposed project type, general geographic location, and in-service date; (ii) the information required to be maintained as confidential for a market-based solution pursuant to Sections 31.2.12.4 and 31.2.12.5 of Attachment Y to the ISO OATT, and (iii) any non-public financial qualification information submitted in accordance with Section 31.2.4.1.1.1.3 of Attachment Y of the ISO OATT.
+SolutionShort-Term Reliability Process Solution, a Developer shall provide the information required for each proposed Generator Deactivation SolutionShort Term Reliability Process Solution in accordance with Sections 38.25.3, and 38.25.5 through 38.25.7 of Appendix B of this Attachment FF.
+It shall also provide the information required by Section 38.25.4 of Appendix B of this Attachment FF. - 38.4.4 Generator Deactivation Solution Short-Term Reliability Process Solutions proposed under this Section 38.4 shall strive to be compatible with permanent market-based solutions and regulated solutions identified in the CSPP, as applicable.
+A permanent regulated solution may proceed in parallel with an interim solution selected in this Attachment FF. - 38.4.5 The ISO may disclose to Market Participants and other interested parties the Generator Deactivation Solution Short-Term Reliability Process Solution and plans proposed pursuant to this Section 38.4; provided, however, that the ISO will maintain as confidential the following information if designated as "Confidential"

+Information": (i) a Responsible Transmission Owner's conceptual permanent solution, except for its proposed project type, general geographic location, and inservice date; (ii) the information required to be maintained as confidential for a market-based solution pursuant to Sections 31.2.12.4 and 31.2.12.5 of Attachment Y to the ISO OATT, and (iii) any non-public financial qualification information submitted in accordance with Section 31.2.4.1.1.1.3 of Attachment Y of the ISO OATT.